Caring for a newborn or infant can be very hard work.

 Sometimes it feels like the days of spit-up and round-the-clock nursing will never end.

 While this can be difficult to face, you can also be proud of the amazing little person that you have raised.
+Here are some milestones to look out for:

 1. Complete Sentences